Final Exam Responsibilities

 - Any student who finds it impossible to take a final exam on the date scheduled must make arrangements with the instructor.

-- Deviations from the Academic Senate policy must be approved in advance by the Committee on Courses acting through the Committee on Educational Policy (CEP).
+- Deviations from the Academic Senate policy must be approved in advance by the Undergraduate Council (UGC) or Graduate Council, depending on the level of the course.

 - If a change in time is approved, the final exam may be offered at the newly scheduled time.
 However, the final exam must also remain available to students at the original time.